 Short biography

 Tega Brain is an Australian artist and environmental engineer, born when atmospheric CO₂ levels were below 350 ppm.
 Her work examines ecology, data, automation, and infrastructure.
 She is an Industry Associate Professor of Integrated Design and Media at New York University and her first book, Code as Creative Medium was published by MIT Press.
-She lives and works in New York.

 Contact